-Brokerage firms do not receive final tax distribution information for some securities until after Feb.
-15, so 1099 statements sent to holders of these securities prior to Edward Jones receiving this final data are preliminary.
+Brokerage firms do not receive final tax distribution information for some securities until after February 15, so Consolidated 1099 Tax Statements sent to holders of these securities prior to Edward Jones receiving this final data are marked "Figures Not Final."
 We may still be waiting for final allocation information from some issuers of mutual funds, REITs, CMO/REMICs and certain foreign securities.
 Your 1099 is final, to the best of our knowledge, when “Figures Are Final” is displayed under the Edward Jones logo and above your address.
 You may want to consider this when making an appointment with your tax professional.

-“Covered” and “noncovered” describe whether securities are covered by certain tax reporting regulations.
-When covered securities are sold, we are required to report cost basis on the investor’s year-end 1099.
-The following security types are covered by the regulations:
+“Covered” and “noncovered” describe whether securities are covered by certain cost basis reporting regulations.
+When covered securities are sold, we are required to report cost basis on the investor’s year-end Form 1099-B. The following security types are covered by the regulations:

-Brokerage firms use Form 1099-B to report gross proceeds received from the disposition of securities to the IRS on Form 1099-B. Dispositions may include sales, redemptions, exchanges, called bonds and returns of principal – to the IRS.
-Report each transaction as explained in the instructions for the relevant IRS form, generally Form 8949 and Schedule D for individuals.
-Generally, for each security sold or exchanged, you must provide the date acquired, date of sale or exchange, CUSIP, quantity, proceeds, cost basis, resulting gain/loss and holding period.
+Brokerage firms report gross proceeds received from the disposition of securities to the IRS on Form 1099-B. Dispositions may include sales, redemptions, exchanges called bonds and returns of principal.
+Report each transaction as explained in the instructions for the relevant IRS form, generally Form 8949 and Form 1040, Schedule D for individuals.
+Usually you must provide the date acquired, date of sale or exchange, CUSIP, quantity, proceeds, cost basis, resulting gain/loss and holding period for each security sold or exchanged.

-The cost basis is generally the total amount invested in a security, including purchases, commissions, reinvested dividends and capital gain distributions, and is adjusted for any sales, mergers, splits, spinoffs or returns of principal.
+The cost basis of a sold security is generally the total amount invested in the security, including purchases, commissions, reinvested dividends and capital gain distributions, adjusted for any sales, mergers, splits, spinoffs or returns of principal.

 Capital gain distributions are generally earned when a mutual fund manager sells a security within the fund portfolio for a gain.
 The annual net gain recognized from sales within the fund is passed through to shareholders, usually late in the year, and is reported on Form 1099-DIV.
-Long-term gain distributions are listed in Box 2a, Capital Gain Distributions, while short-term gain distributions are included in Box 1a, Ordinary Dividends.
+Long-term gain distributions are listed in Box 2a, Total capital gain distributions, while short-term gain distributions are included in Box 1a, Total ordinary dividends.
 The amount of time the fund portfolio held the shares – not how long the individual held shares of the mutual fund – determines whether the gain is considered long-term or short-term.
-Long-term capital gain distributions are reportable on Form 1040, Schedule D, line 13.
-Ordinary dividends are reportable on Form 1040, line 9a.

-In 2006, the IRS began requiring brokerage firms to report tax-exempt interest on Form 1099-INT and exempt-interest dividends on Form 1099-DIV.
+The IRS requires brokerage firms to report tax-exempt interest on Form 1099-INT and exempt-interest dividends on Form 1099-DIV.
 While this income may not be subject to federal income tax, it may impact the amount of Social Security benefits subject to tax.
-Please consult with your tax professional as to how to report this income.
+Please consult with your tax professional regarding how to report this income.

 The percentage of qualified and non-qualified income from mutual funds is based on the underlying assets within the fund portfolio.
-Generally, most distributions from stock funds are qualified, while most distributions from bond funds are non-qualified and balanced fund distributions are a mixture of qualified and non-qualified income (i.e. "partially qualified").
+Generally, most distributions from stock funds are qualified, most distributions from bond funds are non-qualified and balanced fund distributions are a mixture of qualified and non-qualified income (i.e. "partially qualified").

-You may be permitted to claim a credit or take a deduction on your tax return for taxes withheld and paid to a foreign country.
-For amounts withheld in excess of the foreign tax withholding treaty rate, you generally have to submit a request for a refund to the foreign taxing authority.
-Each country has different filing requirements; contact your qualified tax professional for more information.
+You may be able to claim a credit or take a deduction on your tax return for taxes withheld and paid to a foreign country.
+For amounts withheld in excess of the foreign tax withholding treaty rate, you generally need to submit a request for a refund to the foreign taxing authority.
+Each country has different filing requirements.
+Contact your qualified tax professional for more information.

 On various occasions, a client may receive income in an Edward Jones account that needs to be reported to another taxpayer.
-This normally occurs when:
+This often occurs when:

-If the income is that of another taxpayer and not that of the primary account holder, the primary account holder may need to issue a Form 1099 to the actual owner of the income.
-(Normally, this is the other joint tenant and is called nominee reporting.)
+If the income is that of another taxpayer and not that of the primary account holder, the primary account holder may need to issue a Form 1099 to the actual owner of the income using a process called nominee reporting.
 Please consult with your tax professional for assistance with nominee reporting.